victorchukwuemeka/aquapush/task.md

 * talk about it on hacker news
 * making   a video on product showcase
 * product hunt launch
-*  make it possible to use the gitlogin both off ad online .
 * fix the whole breaken link
+* organize proper deployment continuation so exchange will never break anything
+* add the documentation -> like create a proper doc
+* add the links for the media
-* the site is too slow
+* create the legal pages